Fearing defeat, BJP goons abducted AAP's Surat East candidate: Sisodia | Politics

 Fearing defeat, BJP goons abducted AAP's Surat East candidate: Sisodia

-Addressing a press conference in Delhi, Deputy Chief Minister Manish Sisodia said Jariwala had been missing along with his family members since Tuesday.
+Delhi Deputy Chief Minister Manish Sisodia said Jariwala had been missing along with his family members since Tuesday, adding that the last time the candidate was seen was at the Election Commission's office in Surat for scrutiny of his nomination papers.

+Sisodia alleged that Jariwala was forced to withdraw his nomination when he went to the returning officer's office.

-''In this election, the BJP is miserably losing in Gujarat and has become so rattled that it has stooped to the level of kidnapping our candidate from Surat East,'' Sisodia said.
+''In this election, the BJP is miserably losing in Gujarat and has become so rattled that it has stooped to the level of kidnapping our candidate from Surat East,'' Sisodia told reporters in New Delhi.

 ''Fearing defeat, the BJP goons have kidnapped the AAP candidate from Surat, Kanchan Jariwala,'' he said.